Collections, Exhibits and Museums

 Ranchers, farmers, government and industry representatives join researchers at the faculty's Roy Berg Kinsella Research Station to discuss the research and teaching taking place to support the Canadian livestock industry through its world-leading animal genomics research and technology development.

-Voted the 2014 Canadian Botanical Garden of the Year, the DBG hosts more than 70,000 visitors between May and September every year.
+Voted the 2014 Canadian Botanical Garden of the Year, the garden hosts visitors between May and September every year.
 It boasts cultivated gardens, plant collections, indoor show houses and extensive education programming for adults and school children.

 A joint project by ALES and the School of Public Health, this two-acre garden on South Campus is run entirely by community volunteers who sell produce twice a week to the public.